-6.1 Police Recorded
+Police Recorded Crime

-Crime recording is governed by the Scottish Crime Recording Standard (SCRS) and the Counting Rules.
+A full range of quality assurance information will be provided in the Recorded Crime Framework of Assurance (DN - insert link).
+At an overall level crime recording is governed by the Scottish Crime Recording Standard (SCRS) and the Counting Rules.
 These provide a framework for deciding when an incident should be recorded as a crime, what type of crime should be recorded and how many crimes should be counted.

-The SCRS was introduced in April, 2004 to respond to issues in police recording practices identified by Her Majesty's Inspectorate of Constabulary in Scotland (HMICS), Audit Scotland and in the Scottish Crime Survey, including a lack of consistency between Scottish forces, unreliability of data and the potential underrecording of crime.
+The SCRS was introduced in April, 2004 to respond to issues in police recording practices identified by HMICS, Audit Scotland and in the Scottish Crime Survey, including a lack of consistency between Scottish forces, unreliability of data and the potential under-recording of crime.
 The SCRS was updated in 2007 to take account of recommendations made in a HMICS review, and was incorporated into Police Scotland standard operating procedure for crime recording in April, 2013.